 When we took our first trip to Niagara Falls more than a decade ago, I was convinced it would be our last.
 It wasn’t that impressive, the area seemed kind of tacky and in three hours we felt like we’d seen more than we really needed to.

 It turns out we were doing it wrong.
-We made plenty of Niagara Falls “rookie mistakes”, but fortunately I learned from them and our visit at the end of our epic western New York/central Canada road trip.
+We made plenty of Niagara Falls “rookie mistakes”, but fortunately I learned from them and our visit at the end of our epic New York/Canada road trip.
 Our second trip to Niagara Falls was far more successful, so I’m here to share what I’ve learned along the way: the best things to do in Niagara Falls and what not to do in Niagara Falls.
-You’ll also find out where to stay in Niagara Falls, how to get around Niagara Falls and more in this Niagara Falls trip planning guide.
+You’ll also find out where to stay in Niagara Falls, how to get around Niagara Falls Canada and more in this Niagara Falls trip planning guide.

 Where to stay in Niagara Falls (Canadian side)